Shaughnessy Cohen Award for Political Writing

 Five copies of each eligible title in book form; or three bound galleys, with at least two copies of the finished book to be received by the Writers’ Trust upon publication.

-A Writers’ Trust Awards Prize Entry Form listing all submitted titles and planned submissions sent with the first shipment of books (do not send mulitiple copies unless you make changes to your submission plans).
-To request a form please email: firstname.lastname@example.org.
+A Shaughnessy Cohen Prize submission form listing all submitted titles and planned submissions sent with the first shipment of books (do not send mulitiple copies unless you make changes to your submission plans).

 Electronic images of the author and book cover suitable for reproduction in print materials.
-Contact the Program Manager for instructions on uploading to our FTP site or send via email to email@example.com.
-Please name each file by the prize genre, author name, and book title.
+Please name each file “Political_Author Last Name, First Name” or “Political_Author Last Name_Book Title.”
+Contact the Program Manager for instructions on sending large images.

 A three-person jury selects the winner and finalists of the Shaughnessy Cohen Prize for Political Writing.
 The jury acts independently of the Writers’ Trust and is charged with interpreting the mandate and eligibility criteria of the prize, as well as determining which of the submissions best reflect the prize mandate.
 In evaluating the writing, literary merit is the sole criteria.
 Each juror may request an unlimited number of additional titles from a publisher’s list.
 Such titles are on equal footing with all other submissions, provided that their publishers agree to abide by the conditions laid out in this document.
 The judgment of the jury in selecting the winners, determining eligibility, and interpreting these rules is final.